maxvollmer/Half-Life-VR/docs/player-guide.md

 4. Restart Steam

 ---
-#### How to Install the Standalone Version

-The mod isn't out on Steam yet and a release date isn't set yet.
-This guide will be updated once the standalone version becomes available.

----
 #### How to Play the Mod

+Steam Version: `Half-Life: VR Mod` will show up in your Steam library and can be run like any other game.

-No matter how you installed the mod, after restarting Steam, you will find `Half-Life: VR` in your Steam library.
-You can then run it like any other game.
+Mod Version: After restarting Steam, `Half-Life: VR` will show up in your Steam library and can be run like any other game.

 ---
 #### How to Configure the Mod

-- Run `Half-Life/vr/HLVRConfig.exe` to modify any of the many settings.
+- Run `HLVRConfig.exe` to modify any of the many settings.

-- Alternatively, you can manually edit the `Half-Life/vr/hlvr.cfg` file.
+- Alternatively, you can manually edit the `hlvr.cfg` file.
    - Note that this file won't exist until you have run the mod at least once.

 ---